parsiya/eslinter/docs/configuration.md

 3. At a minimum, you need to provide paths to (see [docs/configuration.md](docs/configuration.md) for more information):
     * `beautified-javascript-path`: Path to store extracted JavaScript files.
-    * `eslint-result-path`: Path to store ESLint results.
+    * `lint-result-path`: Path to store ESLint results.
     * `database-path`: Location of the target database (it will be created if it does not exist).
     * `eslint-config-path`: Path to the ESLint configuration file.